mbannert/timeseriesdb/README.md

 library(devtools)
 install_github('mbannert/timeseriesdb')
 ```
+## Set Default Connection
+It can be very convenient to set a default database connection when using the same instance of **timeseriesdb**
+most of the time.
+This can be done by adding the following to ~/.Renviron (for the user) or globally to the same file in R_HOME.

+TIMESERIESDB_NAME = "sandbox"  # or whatever dbname you use
+TIMESERIESDB_HOST = "localhost" # typically your remote host.

+If you do so and your dbuser is the same as your system user `createConObj` does not need any argument to connect.

 ## Database
 If you do not have a PostgreSQL that contains a table called 'timeseries_main' with the proper columns, you can use the createTable.sql script in inst/sql